Injuries at work or while taking part in a work-related activity can seriously impede the [..]

 When you are drowning in debt, the dreadful feeling you may get in the pit of your stomach every time the phone rings can be both unnerving and frustrating.
 Creditors want their money and they will be relentless in trying to collect it.
 However, when creditor collections feel like non-stop harassment, many people in New Jersey turn to bankruptcy.
 This is because, from the moment you file for Chapter 7 or Chapter 13 bankruptcy protection, an Automatic Stay prevents creditors from attempting to collect debts.

 Whether you are facing mounting medical bills, unemployment or are in debt for any other reason, the Automatic Stay can bring you peace and calm.
 When the creditor harassment ceases, you can better focus on how to get through your bankruptcy and get out from under the mounting debt.
 Don’t spend another night tossing and turning and worrying about finances.
-Contact Brenner, Brenner & Spiller for knowledgeable legal advice about filing for bankruptcy and the benefits of the Automatic Stay.
+Contact Brenner Spiller & Archer, LLP, for knowledgeable legal advice about filing for bankruptcy and the benefits of the Automatic Stay.

 What is the Automatic Stay?